 The Investigator’s Guide to Social Media introduces popular social media platforms and how information shared on these platforms can benefit investigators.
 In this installment, we’ll be discussing why one should be investigating Tumblr.

 What is Tumblr?

 Founded in 2007, Tumblr is a microblogging and social networking website.
-The platform, which was acquired by Yahoo in 2013, allows users to share text, images, quotes, links, video, audio, and chats.
-Tumblr’s appeal is that it allows users to be creative and build independent content on a personalized page with little effort.
+The platform allows users to share text, images, quotes, links, video, audio, and chats.
+As a microblogging site, Tumblr allows users to be creative and build independent content on a personalized page with little effort.